Hierarchically designed piezoelectric energy harvesting materials for application in flexible systems

 More information about applying for a PhD at Bath may be found here: http://www.bath.ac.uk/guides/how-to-apply-for-doctoral-study/

-Expected start date: 1st July 2019 (this may be negotiable)
+Expected start date: As soon as possible (this may be negotiable)